(Introverted iNtuitive Judging)

 Too many suggestions or feedback on a project while it is still going on may interfere with the INJ's creative energy.
 Much of the interest in actually doing the project comes from the INJ's drive to prove their inner visions and independence.
 Any "interference" from the external world will confuse the INJ, and it may cause them to doubt themselves or their idea.
 In any event, it will usually cause them to lose interest in the project and abandon it.
 It's probably best to wait until an INJ's project is finished before commenting.

 Talk through their ideas with them one-on-one.
 This will help the INJ to put their ideas into context within the external world.
 The INJ doesn't naturally have a high awareness of how their intensely personal visions fit into the world.
 Getting them into the habit of talking through their ideas while they are young will help them develop the ability to apply their ideas realistically and effectively.

-Adult personality types contain four letters, while for kids aged 7-12 we use three letter types.
+Adult personality types have four letters, while for children aged 7-12 we use three letter types.
 What happened to the missing letter?
-It's there, we just can't usually determine what it is until after a child is in their teens.
-Sometimes it becomes apparent when a child is around thirteen years old, sometimes as late as eighteen years old.
+It's there, we just can't usually determine what it is until after a person is 13 years old.
 INJ kids will grow up to be either INTJ "Scientists" or INFJ "Protectors".
-At this stage in their development, it's not obvious whether they complement their Intuitive function with Thinking or Feeling.
-You may have a sense which one the INJ prefers, but we often have to wait until a person is well into their teens before we can determine their adult personality type.
+At this stage in their development, it's not obvious whether they will choose Thinking or Feeling to complement their Intuition preference.
+You will see the child practicing both Thinking and Feeling as they settle down into their preferred function.
+In some children, it's possible to distinguish their "missing" letter, but for many kids we just have to wait a few years to be sure.